Humbucker: Proprietary designs

-In 1957, Fender introduced a split pickup to its Precision Bass, where one coil is serving the E and A strings, and the other one the D and G strings.
-This configuration is often referred to as a "split coil" pickup, which should not be confused with the possibility of "coil-splitting" a regular humbucker, as discussed above.
+In 1957, Fender introduced a split pickup to its Precision Bass, where one coil serves the E and A strings, and the other one the D and G strings.
+This configuration is often referred to as a split coil pickup, which should not be confused with the possibility of coil-splitting a regular humbucker, as discussed above.
 Both coils see nearly identical extraneous electromagnetic disturbances, and since they are wired in humbucking fashion, can effectively cancel them.
 However, the majority of the sound signal of any single note will mostly be generated by just one of the coils, so that output level and tonal qualities are much closer to a regular single-coil pickup.
-The resulting "P-Style" pickup is usually regarded as the main ingredient of the "P-Bass" sound, and many variants on the design are offered by many manufacturers.
-The concept was later developed into G&L's "Z-coil" pickup, which is used for standard guitars such as their Comanche model.
+The resulting P-Style pickup is usually regarded as the main ingredient of the P-Bass sound, and many variants on the design are offered by many manufacturers.
+The concept was later developed into G&L's Z-Coil pickup, which is used for standard guitars such as their Comanche model.

 In 1985, Lace Music Products introduced the Lace Sensor pickup, which uses proprietary screened bobbins to reduce hum while preserving single-coil tone.

 In the early 1980s, DiMarzio introduced replacement pickups for Stratocaster and Telecaster guitars.
 These were of the stacked humbucker design, where the lower pickup coil functions solely to cancel hum.